Linuxfabrik/lfops/roles/keycloak/README.md

 `keycloak__admin_login`

 * The *temporary* Keycloak bootstrap admin login credentials.
 Keycloak only honors `KC_BOOTSTRAP_ADMIN_USERNAME` / `KC_BOOTSTRAP_ADMIN_PASSWORD` on the very first start, when no admin user exists in the `master` realm yet.
 Subsequent restarts ignore these variables.
-* Mandatory only on the first role run (and during disaster recovery, see below).
-The role writes the credentials to `/etc/sysconfig/keycloak`, restarts Keycloak so it consumes them and provisions the bootstrap admin in the `master` realm, then immediately re-renders the sysconfig file with the credentials removed and marks the bootstrap as done via `/opt/keycloak/.bootstrap_admin_done`.
+* Mandatory only on the first role run.
+The role writes the credentials to `/etc/sysconfig/keycloak`, restarts Keycloak so it consumes them and provisions the bootstrap admin in the `master` realm, then immediately re-renders the sysconfig file with the credentials removed and marks the bootstrap as done via `/etc/ansible/facts.d/keycloak__admin_login_bootstrapped.state`.
 The cleartext password no longer lingers on disk after the role finishes.
 * On subsequent runs the role detects the marker file and renders the sysconfig file without credentials right away. `keycloak__admin_login` can be removed from the inventory at that point.
 * Use a username that visibly marks the account as throwaway (suffix `-temp`), so it is obvious in the Keycloak UI which account must be deleted once a permanent admin has been created.
-* Disaster recovery (e.g. lost database, need to re-bootstrap an admin): remove `/opt/keycloak/.bootstrap_admin_done`, re-add `keycloak__admin_login` to the inventory, and re-run the role.
+* For disaster recovery (e.g. lost database, need to re-bootstrap an admin): remove `/etc/ansible/facts.d/keycloak__admin_login_bootstrapped.state`, re-add `keycloak__admin_login` to the inventory, and re-run the role.
 * Type: Dictionary.
 * Subkeys: